-1. Press the "P" button followed by rotating the shaft until the display reads " P" "90", release the "P" button.
+1. Press the "P" button followed by rotating the shaft until the display reads "P" "90", release the "P" button.

-When activated the machine displays " --- ACH---" for one second followed by 'PUT VAL tOP".
+When activated the machine displays "--- ACH---" for one second followed by "PUT VAL tOP".
 This instructs the operator to rotate the wheel so the inflation valve is at 12 o'clock.
 See Figure 26.
-Press "P" to store the valve position, the display will then read ACH SPN 1 ".
+Press "P" to store the valve position, the display will then read "ACH SPN 1 ".

 NOTE: THE P BUTTON CAN BE PRESSED MORE THAN ONCE.
-EVERY TIME THE P BUTTON IS PRESSED, THE VALVE POSITION IS REMEMBERED BY MACHINE AS AREFERENCE POINT.
+EVERY TIME THE P BUTTON IS PRESSED, THE VALVE POSITION IS REMEMBERED BY MACHINE AS A REFERENCE POINT.

-- 2. Lower the wheel guard to spin the wheel, when the shaft reaches the balancing speed, the display reads -" -- ACH --- " accompanied with a short beep. - 3.
-After spinning the shaft brake engages and the display reads 'tur tir---" and 'CrS tOP---" alternatively. - (1) The operator should turn the wheel and mark an X at the 12 o'clock when the valve is at the 6 o'clock position.
-Figure 27 - (2) Remove the wheel assembly from the balancer and deflate and rotate the tire on the rim so the valve points to the cross mark on tire as shown in Figure 28 - 4.
-After inflating the tire and remounting on shaft press P Button.
-The machine displays 'PUT VAL tOP" again.
+2. Spin the wheel, when the shaft reaches the balancing speed, the display reads "--- ACH ---- " accompanied with a short beep.

+3. After spinning the shaft brake engages and the display reads "tur tir---" and "CrS tOP----" alternatively.

+(1) The operator should turn the wheel and mark an X at the 12 o'clock when the valve is at the 6 o'clock position.
+Figure 27

+(2) Remove the wheel assembly from the balancer and deflate and rotate the tire on the rim so the valve points to the cross mark on tire as shown in Figure 28

+4. After inflating the tire and remounting on shaft, press P Button.
+The machine displays "PUT VAL tOP" again.
 Operator should turn the wheel so the valve is at 12 o'clock.
-Press the "P" button to program the valve posi- Figure 28 - Step 3, rotate tire on wheel so the valve and tion.
+Press the "P" button to program the valve position.

-X mark line up.
-Rotate assembly to TDC, press "P".
+Figure 26 - Step 1, valve top, press "P"

-NOTE: THE "P" BUTTON CAN BE PRESSED AS OFTEN AS NECESSARY, WITH EVER Y PRESS THE MACHINE UPDATES THE MEMORY OF THE VALVE POSITION.
+NOTE: THE "P" BUTTON CAN BE PRESSED AS OF-TEN AS NECESSARY, WITH EVERY PRESS THE MACHINE UPDATES THE MEMORY OF THE VALVE POSITION.

-- 5. The machine displays " ACH SPN 2 ".
-Lower the wheel guard to spin the wheel, when the shaft reaches the balancing speed, machine displays "--- ACH ---" along with a beep. - 6.
-Once the spin cycle is complete, the display reads "CAL CUL ACH" for one second.
+5. The machine displays "ACH SPN 2 ".
+Spin the wheel, when the shaft reaches the balancing speed, machine displays "--- ACH ----" along with a beep.

+6. Once the spin cycle is complete, the display reads "CAL CUL ACH" for one second.
 Machine calculates the results based on the previous two spins.

 After calculation the machine displays the unbalance contributions of rim and tire in percentages of total unbalance to allow operator to evaluate the quality of the tire or rim.
 For example, if the total unbalance is 4.5 oz in which the rim unbalance measured is 3 oz and tire unbalance is 1.5 oz.
 In this case, the rim unbalance is 67% of total unbalance and tire is 33%.
-Machine displays "r" "67" and "t" "33" alternatively until the operator presses the "P" button.
+Machine displays "r "" 67" and "t "" 33" alternatively until the operator presses the "P" button.
 This function allows operator to check the unbalance contribution of the rim and tire.
 If someone has too large unbalance, operator can stop the procedure and change the bad rim or tire.